isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Foo Siang-Tse leads the cybersecurity practice at NCS Group, driving growth
-and innovation across the region.
-He oversees both client-facing cybersecurity services and the company’s internal cyber resilience efforts.
-With a strong background in IT security and public service, Foo has held leadership roles including CEO of Quann Asia Pacific, one of Asia’s largest cybersecurity managed service providers, and Senior Director at Singapore’s Ministry of Home Affairs.&nbsp;</p>
-<p>Under his leadership, NCS drives innovative cybersecurity solutions and
-partnerships, emphasizing a collaborative ecosystem to address sophisticated cyber threats.
-Foo is also a key advocate for developing cybersecurity talent, supporting initiatives like the Skills Pathway for Cybersecurity to bridge industry demand.</p>
+<p>Foo Siang-tse is Senior Partner of Cyber for NCS Group, leading our cybersecurity
+business and driving its growth regionally.
+He is also responsible for internal cybersecurity functions across NCS Group.</p>
+<p>Siang-tse brings with him extensive experience in IT, security and operations
+from the public sector and in leading cybersecurity, strategy, and mergers &amp; acquisitions in the private sector.
+Prior to joining NCS, he was Managing Director, Head of Public Sector at Temus, a digital transformation platform jointly formed by Temasek and UST.</p>
+<p>Before that, Siang-tse held key leadership positions in Certis Group,
+Quann Asia Pacific, and in various Singapore government ministries.
+At the Certis Group, he was responsible for several corporate functions and was their Group Chief Information Security Officer concurrently.
+Prior to that, Siang-tse was the CEO of Quann Asia Pacific, one of Asia’s largest cybersecurity Managed Services Providers.
+He had also served in the Administrative Service of the Singapore Government, where his last appointment was Senior Director in the Ministry of Home Affairs. &nbsp;</p>
+<p>Siang-tse serves on the Board of Singapore LNG Corporation and the Ministry
+of Home Affairs’ Institutional Discipline Advisory Committee.
+He is also a member of the Young Presidents’ Organisation.
+Siang-tse graduated from the University of Cambridge, with graduate degrees from Stanford University and Stanford University’s Graduate School of Business.&nbsp;</p>
 </td>
 </tr>
 <tr>